FsxShader2012/rainbow_ore/README.md

 Rainbow Ore
 ===========

-This mod features a new ore called "Rainbow Ore" (as if you guessed it :D) wich is pretty rare but also pretty powerful.
+This mod features a new ore called "Rainbow Ore" (as if you guessed it :D) which is pretty rare but also pretty powerful.

 License
 =======